 In a court document filed in the U.S. District Court for Vermont on May 31, Selectboard Chairman Michael Courtemanche declared the town of Vernon has not been able to plan effectively for the future because of the uncertainty surrounding the Vermont Yankee nuclear power plant.

 "The board had met and we met with our attorneys and I was asked by the board to put together this declaration.
 All of the board members read it, we went over it and worked with the attorneys to make some statements here as to how we would be affected," Courtemanche told the Reformer.

 "The declaration reflects my personal understanding, which is based on my personal knowledge, conversations with other board members and their conversations (with local real estate agents, business owners, plant employees and Vernon residents)," he added.
 "Every one of us had a little bit of input into this document, but it needed to be stated by one person, and me being the chairman, I offered to do that."

 Vernon has not received intervener status in the Entergy versus Vermont case at this time and the court could strike down Courtemanche's declaration.
-Activist groups opposing the plant's continued operations were not granted "leave to intervene" status when they
+Activist groups opposing the plant's continued operations were not granted "leave to intervene" status when they filed in federal court.

 The Selectboard has not reviewed options as far as court proceedings at this time.

 Yankee, the 39-year-old nuclear facility located off Governor Hunt Road, is owned and operated by Entergy, which is currently in the midst of a legal battle with the state regarding the plant's continued operations.